osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data selection configuration.md

 ## Configure Modbus TCP data selection

-Complete the following to configure Modbus TCP data selection:
+Complete the following procedure to configure Modbus TCP data selection:

 1. Using any text editor, create a file that contains a Modbus TCP data selection in JSON form.
     - For content structure, see [Modbus TCP data selection examples](#modbus-tcp-data-selection-examples).